tencentyun/intlcloud-documents/yehe_doc/大数据/Elasticsearch Service/快速入门/访问集群/通过 API 访问集群_intl_en.md

 As Tencent Cloud ES is deployed in your VPC, you can use a CVM instance in the same VPC as the client to access the ES cluster over the **private network** or **public network**. **Public network access has security risks**; therefore, please enable it with caution.

->?
+> ?
->Public network access is used for development and debugging only but cannot be used in the production environment, as the system limits the call frequency.
+> - Public network access is used for development and debugging only but cannot be used in the production environment, as the system limits the call frequency.
-> - Currently, ES access over the public network is free of charge for a bandwidth of up to 10 MB.
+> - Currently, public network access to ES is free of charge with a bandwidth of 10 Mbps.

 ## Viewing Private/Public Network Access Addresses